jacovdbergh/blogh/source/_posts/hosting-jigsaw-on-cloudflare.md

 ## Why

-When I started thinking about getting a blog up and running, I looked around for what existing frameworks and technologies existed.
-I wanted to get off the ground quickly, so settled for ripping a news content section from one of my old Laravel projects.
+When I started thinking about getting a blog up and running, I looked around for what existing frameworks and technologies existed in the blogosphere.
+But, I also wanted to get off the ground quickly, so settled for ripping a news content section from one of my old Laravel projects.

 I then told a colleague of mine, [George Boot](https://georgeboot.nl), about my intentions to start a blog, and he suggested I use Jigsaw instead.